 - High blood pressure.

-- Consult your gynecologist or your doctor if it’s safe to start a little bit workout in pregnancy.
-Your doctor will go through all your pregnancy reports and tell you what exercise you can do, at what time, and for how many minutes, if your pregnancy journey is normal without any complications.
+- Consult your gynecologist or your doctor if it’s safe to start a little bit of workout during pregnancy.
+Your doctor will go through all your pregnancy reports and tell you what exercise you can do, at what time, and for how many minutes your pregnancy journey is normal without any complications.

 - Wear a properly supportive bra and underwear.